 Enable a blue light filter

 Have you ever stared at a screen so long that you thought your eyes were going to fall out of your head?
-This can be due to the blue light emitted by computers and other displays, which can contribute to eye fatigue and minor eye pain.
+This can be due to the blue light emitted by computers and other displays.
+This can contribute to eye fatigue and minor eye pain.
 Try enabling a blue light filter for the computer display, or check to see if your projector has a blue light filter option.
-Read more about choosing a blue light filter and how to avoid eye strain from technology here.

 Create accessible documents